getting your web pages indexed in google can be a challenge salterra digital services

 • Regularly Update Your Content: Regularly updating your content with fresh, relevant information can also help to improve your site’s visibility.

-• Use Google’s URL Inspection tool: You can use the URL Inspection tool in Google Search Console to check specific URLs on your website and see their status.
+• Use Google’s URL Inspection tool: The URL Inspection tool in Google Search Console allows you to check specific URLs on your website and see their status.
 If they haven’t been indexed, you can request indexing.

 Remember that being indexed doesn’t guarantee ranking.
 Google uses over 200 factors in its algorithm for ranking websites.
 The above steps will get you indexed, but how well you rank depends on your content’s relevance to the search terms people use and the SEO competition for those search terms.